Virginia attorneys plead guilty to $200 million extortion scheme

-RICHMOND, Va.
-(WHSV) — Two Virginia attorneys pleaded guilty in federal court on Friday to federal extortion charges over their roles in trying to extort a chemicals company in litigation against Monsanto Co. over health risks associated with Roundup weed killer.
+Two Virginia attorneys pleaded guilty in federal court on Friday to federal extortion charges over their roles in trying to extort a chemicals company in litigation against Monsanto Co. over health risks associated with Roundup weed killer.

 According to the Department of Justice, 38-year-old Timothy Litzenburg, of Charlottesville, and 41-year-old Daniel Kincheloe, of Glen Allen, each pleaded guilty to one count of transmitting interstate communications with the intent to extort in the Western District of Virginia.